Semperdecus/poc-editor/README.md

 # Monaco editor PoC
-A simple proof of concept/playground to get used to microsoft monaco editor functionalities in react.
+A simple proof of concept/playground to get used to microsoft monaco editor functionalities in react, create a function to select ranges and add intellisense.

 ## Utilities
 -	React